clovellbsc/CV/README.md

 ## Hobbies
 - As you can see above, I am a PADI Divemaster and absolutley love diving.
 I haven't had the chance to dive in the last few years and am feeling the pull of the water.
 - I used to play rugby 7 times a week when I was 18 and that passion has continued, although I am no longer playing, I absolutely loved watching England.
-Less so when they are losing.
+Less so when they are losing, which is all too often nowadays.
 - Travel.
 It has been too long since I have left the country but love exploring new places and experiencing new cultures.